In This Article

 In summary, a comprehensive Active Directory security strategy combines technical controls, policies, and user education to create a robust defense against security threats.
 Regular security assessments and audits are vital for ensuring the ongoing effectiveness of these security measures.

-Common Threats to Active Directory Security
+Major Security Threats to Active Directory

 Because Active Directory has been around for a long time, attackers have found multiple ways to exploit security vulnerabilities.